 FRRO stands for Foreigners Regional Registration Office and this is required if you are traveling for a medical requirement and have a Visa type ‘M’ which means ‘Medical’.
 This Visa gives you multiple entries and provides you a longer stay in India.
 Our Patient Services Co-ordinators will do the processing for your registration and you will just need to follow their instruction on the same.
 You are required to register at the Foreigners Regional Registration Office within 14 days of your arrival.
 The prescribed format for the same is also available at the International Patients Service Desk.

 Patients from Pakistan and Bangladesh are required to register their arrival within 24 hours with the nearest Police Station/Commissioner’s Office.
 Please refer to our Visa/Transit document for instructions.

 Yes indeed.
 Please contact the International patient’s services department at the location you have chosen please refer to the Contact us section on this website for details, and let them know your travel plans and request for pick up.

 Stay at OMNI Hospitals

 You are required to produce your passport at the registration counter to get registered at our hospital.
 The hospital will maintain a copy of your passport (Photo page and visa page) in your hospital record.
 This is mandatory and is based on the directives from the Government of India.

-Our team at the International Patients services departments will organise the services of a language interpreter who will be with you during medical interactions and help you communicate effectively.
+Our team at the International Patients services departments will organize the services of a language interpreter who will be with you during medical interactions and help you communicate effectively.